websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 # Overriding OSGi Services

 Liferay's OSGi container is a dynamic environment in which services can be added, removed, or overridden as needed.
 This framework registers Liferay components with the OSGi service registry, each with their own availability, ranking, and attributes.
-Together, these details determine whether components referring to a service bind to it or not.
+Together, these details determine how components bind to the services they reference.

-To override an OSGi service, follow these steps:
+To override an OSGi service, you'll follow these steps:

 1. Identify the service you want to override, as well as any components that reference it.